Here is an in-depth look at Vitamin C for guinea pigs.

 - Weakness, lethargy, or inactivity

 - Hair or coat becomes rough

-- Swollen joints which can making walking difficult
+- Swollen joints can be making walking difficult

 - Loss of appetite or weight loss